 In the spring of 1947 Maurice Wilks sketched out his vision for the perfect all-terrain vehicle, in the sand at Red Wharf Bay on the east coast of the Isle of Anglesey.
 Mere months later, using a combination of a Willys Jeep chassis, a 50-horsepower engine from Rover and raw material allocated by the British government, Wilks had built his first prototype.
 Dubbed “Centre Steer,” it was a rounded, dignified take on the go-anywhere, do-anything, ubiquitous Jeep, and it would eventually become the first production Land Rover.

 It was also in those early years the Land Rover proved itself to be the original adventure mobile.
 In 1949, just a year into its production, explorer Colonel LeBlanc drove his Land Rover from England to what is now Ethiopia, arguably inventing the automotive overland expedition.
 Two years later, British motoring magazine Autocar dispatched a Land Rover on a 6,000-mile journey from Calcutta to Calais, citing a single tire puncture as the only mechanical issue they dealt with in the entirety of their voyage.

-The Land Rover’s most significant expedition occurred in 1955, when six students from Cambridge and Oxford drove two Land Rover Series I wagons from London to Singapore and back to London — a 32,000-mile voyage previously thought impossible.
-Incredibly, the expedition was completed with minimal off road modifications: only winches, long-range fuel tanks, spotlights and jerry cans were added.
+The Land Rover’s most significant expedition occurred in 1955, when six students from Cambridge and Oxford drove two Land Rover Series I wagon from London to Singapore and back to London — a 32,000-mile voyage previously thought impossible.
+Incredibly, the expedition was completed with minimal off-road modifications: only winches, long-range fuel tanks, spotlights and jerry cans were added.